programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 #### A brief note on INDEX

 Creating an index is important for any database to run efficiently.
-Quite simply an index is a particular field in a database that is designated for the database to optimize so that lookups are as fast as possible.
+An index is a particular field in a database that is designated for the database to optimize so that lookups are as fast as possible.

-To create an index in Neo4j, we would issue the following Cypher command
+To create an index in Neo4j, we would issue the following Cypher command.
+Creating an index only needs to be done once.
 ```
 CREATE INDEX ON :COMPANY(companyId)
 CREATE INDEX ON :PERSON(personId)
 ```
 Creating this index will greatly speed up any queries we make based on the unique keys **companyId** or **personId**.

-> Note - Don't create more indexes than you need.
+> Don't create more indexes than you need.
 > Creating too many indexes will have the effect of slowing down your database.
 > Again, designing your database so that you have a unique key to do lookups is crucial.